Lurvorx/lurvorx_delivery/README.md

 - Is now compatible with zyke_garages.
 - Logs now works on the ESX framework.

 **Well, I hope you liked it.
 Please make a review on it if you liked it or hated it in our discord :))**

+**I TESTED THE CLAUDE WEB CODE, THE SCRIPTS HAS BEEN UPDATED USING CLAUDE AI, MAYBE WORKS, MAYBE NOT**